Read our full guide to ‘pre packaged’ administration sales, including process and procedures.

 Once the board of directors has weighed up all of the options available to the company and decided on pre-pack administration, the following process applies.

-- Directors must pass a resolution stating they are considered the matter.
-That resolution includes appointing an advisor such as an Insolvency Practitioner or accountant.
+- Directors must pass a resolution stating they are considering the pre pack administration.
+That resolution includes appointing an advisor such as an Insolvency Practitioners or accountant.

 - Before any sale can be considered, directors must prepare detailed financial documentation illustrating the state of the company, its assets, current working capital, profit and loss forecasts and so forth.
 These will provide guidance for the Insolvency Practitioner.